jsbenning/solace-therapists-tool/README.md

 ## Project Overview:

 This is a ruby/sinatra-driven project for maintaining client records in a therapeutic setting.
-Although it utilizes a login system, it is not believed to be HIPA compliant as written.
+To use this app, simply clone, run bundle install, rake db:migrate, and shotgun from the terminal.
+Run rake db:seed to test program with dummy data (username: "user", password: "password").
+Although Solace utilizes a login system, it is not believed to be HIPA compliant as written.

 ## Contributing